lutorm/N132EA/Operations.md

 1. Engine oil level must be checked before each operation of the aircraft, and added as needed.
 A notation in the log book must be made whenever oil is added indicating the amount of oil added, the type of oil, the level prior to adding oil.
+(How do they get oil?)

 ## Maintenance